 ECG sensors have been lots of headlines in the last couple of years.
 It is more a health than a fitness feature but why not add ECG functionality to a Garmin watch?
 The tech seems to be here.
 Does it really belong on a sports watch?
 Maybe not.

 But ECG is definitely coming soon to a Garmin smartwatch near you.
 How do we know?
 Because Garmin has been testing a watch that has this capability.
 It is a proprietary device with AFib detection.
 A Clinical Trial was concluded in July.
+It is quite possible the sensor might make its debut on an all-purpose-watch, instead.
+For example the Garmin Vivoactive 5.

 Other sensors are becoming an increasing possibility.
 This could include a blood-pressure sensor as the next big thing.
 Samsung was one of the first to demonstrate that it is possible to take such a measurement by using the optical heart rate sensor.
 Other possibilities include sweat analysis, glucose, hydration and more.
 There have been movements in this area recently that suggest that sort of tech is not far off.
+It is likely to hit the mainstream in late 2022, so perhaps something for Fenix 8 rather than Fenix 7.

 It’s been a while since we’ve seen something truly revolutionary on the sensor front.
 But we may be about to enter a period where we see huge changes.